scipion-chem/scipion-chem-autodock/README.rst

 **Documentation under development, sorry for the inconvenience**

-Scipion framework plugin for the use of tools provided by Autodock software suite
+Scipion framework plugin for the use of tools provided by Autodock software suite.

+Full documentation to this plugin can be found in the `official documentation page <https://scipion-chem.github.io/docs/plugins/autodock/index.html>`_.

 ===================
 Install this plugin